-The Java Card System Closed Configuration considered in this Protection Profile implements Java Card Specifications versions 2.2.x or 3 Classic Edition without post-issuance downloading of applications.
+The Java Card System Open Configuration considered in this Protection Profile implements Java Card Specifications versions 2.2.x or 3.x.x Classic Edition and allows post-issuance downloading of applications that have been previously verified by an off-card trusted IT component.
 Figure 2 shows the Java Card System and the relationship with the environment for applet installation purposes in two scenarios: one relying on off-card verification (black lines), described hereafter, the other one relying on on-card verification by the installer (dotted red lines).

 The development of the applets is carried on in a Java programming environment.
-The compilation of the code produces the corresponding class file.
-Then, this latter file is processed by the converter3 which validates the code and generates a converted applet (CAP) file, the equivalent of a Java class file for the Java Card platform.
-A CAP file contains an executable binary representation of the classes of a package.
-A package is a namespace within the Java programming language that may contain classes and interfaces, and in the context of Java Card technology, it defines either a user library, or one or several applets.
+The compilation of the code produces the corresponding class files.
+Then, these latter files are processed by the converter3 which validates the code and generates a converted applet (CAP) file, the equivalent of a Java class file for the Java Card platform.
+A CAP file contains an executable binary representation of the classes of one or more Java language packages.
+A package is a namespace within the Java programming language that may contain classes and interfaces, and in the context of Java Card technology, it defines part of or complete, either a user library, or one or several applets.
 Then, the off-card bytecode verifier checks the CAP file (cf. Section 2.3.1 for more details).
 After the validation is carried out, the CAP file has to be loaded into the card by means of a safe loading mechanism.